Point and Shoot (Better Call Saul): Critical response

 The confrontation between Gus and Lalo was singled out as the high point of the episode.
 Tobias said Gus's invective about the Salamancas was reminiscent of the scene in True Romance (1993) where Dennis Hopper's character uses his last words to insult his executioner.
 However, Tobias was also critical of Gus's decision to hide a gun under the excavator, which he felt was "more a sign of narrative convenience than planning".
 Harley felt the second half of the episode was predictable but nevertheless "anxiety-inducing and gripping".
 He complimented Dalton's "wildly entertaining" performance and said "Point and Shoot" was, despite its flaws, "some damn good, well-made television with mesmerizing acting across the board".
 Potts lamented the departure of Dalton, praising the character's charisma and charm.
 She also opined Banks delivered a "typically outstanding performance" and described him as the actor "most frustratingly denied an Emmy" for his work on the show and its predecessor.
-Greene highlighted the camera work and Bank's "slow-burn, even keel" performance as the best parts of the episode.
+Greene highlighted the camera work and Banks's "slow-burn, even keel" performance as the best parts of the episode.
 Michael Hogan of Vanity Fair compared Lalo to the Joker and the episode's storyline to Miami Vice and Beverly Hills Cop.
 "This is how it should be," he wrote, "a showdown between the two big baddies, nobody else around."
 Hogan described Gus's speech as a "fun spin" on the Hollywood cliche of a villain letting the hero give a speech because "we can't really be sure which of these drug lords is the hero and which is the villain, and the speech itself is just a stalling tactic".
 One aspect of the episode that received criticism was the shootout between Gus and Lalo.
 Power and Rolling Stone's Alan Sepinwall felt the scene was too darkly lit and compared it to the fight scene in the Game of Thrones episode "The Long Night".
 Power wrote, "Unfortunately, Better Call Saul has succumbed to the vogue for filming key scenes at night and in near total darkness ... [and] a seismic confrontation goes off with a muggy whimper."
 Despite this, Power gave the episode a positive review, concluding that Better Call Saul had "completed its transformation into one of the most riveting – and bleakest – dramas of the streaming age".

 Ratings

-An estimated 1.16 million viewers watched "Point And Shoot” during its first broadcast on AMC on July 11, 2022.
+An estimated 1.16 million viewers watched "Point And Shoot" during its first broadcast on AMC on July 11, 2022.